Can guinea pigs eat rabbit food?

 Rabbit and guinea pigs are similar in many ways.

-So, is it safe to feed guinea pigs with rabbit food or vice versa?
+So, is it safe to feed rabbits with guinea pig food or vice versa?

 Can Guinea Pigs Eat Rabbit Food?